unic/sledge/README.md

 # Automated Deployment

-Checkout the `deployer` module if you want to automate your installation.
+Checkout the `deployer` module if you want to automate your installation with Groovy scripts.

 # Documentation